andracs/bridging-sustainability/manuscript/1-Introduction-to-sustainability.md

 A good example of greenwashing is "biogasoline ", which you can fill up at gas stations around the country.
 Here, 5% or 10% ethanol (alcohol) is mixed into the gasoline and called biogasoline, even though it is still 90-95% fossil, black gasoline.
 There is a lack of proportionality between the measure (mixing gasoline with ethanol) and the publicity the product receives.
 "Biofuel" sounds like some kind of environmentally friendly gasoline, but it's not.
 In reality, it's black, fossil gasoline that has been "cleaned up" with the addition of ethanol.

-Detecting and avoiding greenwashing is not easy , and there are proposals at EU level to eventually regulate green marketing.
+Detecting and avoiding greenwashing is not easy, and there are proposals at EU level to eventually regulate green marketing.
 We hope that by the time you read this book, this work will have progressed so that greenwashing becomes less of a problem when consumers want to choose green products over "black" ones.

 ### Ecology and ecosystems
 Other important concepts in sustainability work are ecology and ecosystems .
 In Danish we associate the word ecology with something that can be bought in a supermarket.
 Nevertheless, the word ecology denotes a scientific direction that examines "the relationships between living organisms and their surroundings" (Madsen 2021).
 Ecology deals with systems of living organisms and their surroundings, called ecosystems.